 Like most other plants, catnip is comprised of different elements and many of them can be quite beneficial for canines.
 Catnip has vitamin C and E along with other minerals such as magnesium, flavonoids, and tannins.

-Did you know, in general, catnip works as a stimulant for cats, but for dogs, it can be used as a sedative or nerve tonic.
-Although, for this effect to take action the dog must ingest the catnip.
-This is easily achievable by crushing it up and adding it to the dog’s food or water.
+Did you know, in general, catnip works as a stimulant for cats, but for dogs, it can be used as a sedative.
+Although, for this effect to take action the dog must ingest the catnip, rather than simply smell it.

-Like CBD, catnip may help dogs with digestion.
+Catnip may help dogs with digestion.
 Obviously to reach the digestive tract the dog must ingest the catnip.
-When a canine ingests catnip it may help with indigestion, cramps, diarrhea, and flatulence.
+It may help with indigestion, cramps, diarrhea, and flatulence.

-Is Catnip Bad for Dogs?
+Is Catnip Bad for Your Dogs?

-In moderation, catnip is safe to use on a dog’s skin or internally.
+In moderation, catnip appears safe to use on a dog’s skin or internally.
 However, you should avoid giving your canine any catnip toys made for cats.

 Toys for cats are designed with cats in mind, not dogs.
 Cat toys can be small and contain small parts.
 You know how dogs like to rip up their toys, right?

 This doesn’t necessarily mean your dog can’t play with a catnip toy.
-Some creative canine owners have found that you can take any dog toy (made specifically for dogs) and rub it with catnip or catnip spray.
+Some creative canine owners have found that you can take any toy, made specifically for dogs and rub it with catnip or catnip spray.
 Presto!
 Now you have a catnip toy made for dogs!

 Sounds like a good way to get some more use out of an old dog toy or you can buy a new toy, top it off with some catnip and surprise your best friend with it.